Amid the record-breaking heat in the UK this week, you’d be forgiven for beginning to see things.

 The very command of “publish the white paper” has become almost a rallying cry for those who wish to see a review that will come as close as possible to banning gambling altogether.
 So it could be easy to assume those who support a healthy industry should want the government to stall for as long as possible.

 In fact, that seems to be how it has mostly shaken out.
-Reformers have staked out a position calling for movement in the review, and the industry has fallen to the other side of the debate – the side of unpopular intra-party bickering that’s slowed down government’s ability to tackle a range of challenges.
+Reformers have staked out a position calling for movement in the review, and the industry has fallen to the other side of the debate – the side of unpopular intra-party bickering that has slowed down government’s ability to tackle a range of challenges.

 But reactively assuming a view based on opponents’ positions may not always be wise.
 In this case, it may be time for the industry to let the Gambling Act review get to its next step and work on improvements there.